Traveling before and during work

 When you are required to travel in or outside the Netherlands for your position, this qualifies as a business trip.
 Commuter traffic, travel on campus and travel between campus and the ITC are not considered business trips by the UT.
 Temporary employment elsewhere in the Netherlands or abroad does not qualify as a business trip.

-A business trip must always be coordinated beforehand with your manager and/or the authorizing officer.
+A business trip is undertaken in consultation with the budget holder.
 If your business trip has been approved, the UT will pay for the necessary costs for travel and accommodation.
-More information on the conditions to be met is available in the UT Business Travel Reimbursement Scheme (pdf).
+More information on the conditions to be met is available in the Regulations on declaring expenses University of Twente.

 If you will be taking an international business trip, make sure to apply for the UT's collective travel insurance in a timely manner.
 To do so, use the 'International registration and travel insurance' web application.